markusloecher/markusloecher.github.io/_posts/2021-01-01-Favorite-Podcast-Snippets.md

   - [“Border strategies” in analyzing e-cigarette data](/assets/podcasts/excerpts/vlc-record-2021-01-03-11h41m47s-Does%20Advertising%20Actually%20Work_Part%201_TV.mp3)
     (<https://freakonomics.com/podcast/advertising-part-1/> 15:30-18:40)
-    You shuold listen to the remaining parts of the podcast.
+    You should listen to the remaining parts of the podcast.

 ### Humor